Family Farm Fun at Santa Rosa Pumpkin Patch

 If You Go

 Santa Rosa Pumpkin Patch is open Monday–Thursday from 11 am–6 pm, Friday 11 am–10 pm, Saturday 9 am–10 pm, and Sunday from 9 am–8 pm.
-Halloween hours are 9 am–6 pm.
-The corn maze closes one hour prior.
+The pumpkin patch will close at 6 pm on Halloween, October 31.
+Last corn maze entry is 45 minutes before the patch closes.
 The patch may be closed on rainy days.
 General admission is $5 per person; wristbands for additional activities are available.

 Food and drink are available for sale.
 Portable restrooms with hand-washing stations are available.